The expectancy of a situation with auspicious outcome and exalted emotions of well-being.

 Reduced productivity related to absenteeism vacuum, noncompliance, chronic illness effects, presenteeism, passive aggressiveness, replacement learning curve, trust erosion, pilferage, motivation-dependence, and retirement consciousness.

-Conditions that support or thwart objectives.
-Empowerment Code cultivates terrains that support productivity-wellness cohesiveness rather than focus on changing individual behavior.
+Contextual conditions that support or thwart objectives.
+Empowerment Code cultivates organizational terrains that support productivity-wellness cohesiveness rather than focus on changing individual behavior.

 The concept that wealth moves from depleting-demand conditions to increasing-demand conditions.
 Rather than disappearing, wealth resurfaces during novel market circumstances that move from deprivation to abundance consciousness.